More crime and conservatism: How new owners are changing 'The Baltimore Sun'

 The pattern, recalled in recent conversations with six former Sinclair staffers, stretches back a generation.
 It started in earnest after the 9/11 terrorist attacks.
 Smith's Sinclair ordered anchors in the markets in which it ran newscasts to read editorials aloud supporting then-President George W. Bush's war on terror.
 Some objected, including in Baltimore.
 Smith gave hefty political contributions to Bush and other Republicans.

-In October 2004, Lieberman stormed out of a staff meeting and denounced an hour-long program giving credence to discredited attacks on then-Democratic presidential nominee John Kerry that ran on Sinclair stations nationally, which includes markets in many key swing states.
-Lieberman told me then that the show was "biased political propaganda."
-Sinclair softened the program before airing it, but fired Lieberman and subsequently forced him to return unemployment payments.
+In October 2004, Leiberman stormed out of a staff meeting and denounced an hour-long program giving credence to discredited attacks on then-Democratic presidential nominee John Kerry that ran on Sinclair stations nationally, which includes markets in many key swing states.
+Leiberman told me then that the show was "biased political propaganda."
+Sinclair softened the program before airing it, but fired Leiberman and subsequently forced him to return unemployment payments.

 Some years later, The Washington Post reported that Sinclair commanded so-called "must-run" stories critical of then President Barack Obama's administration be carried on their stations too.